 Invasive Plant Control Chinese tallow, Japanese climbing fern, Brazilian pepper and cogon grass are species that have occurred on ANERR managed lands.
 Staff routinely survey for invasive species, and treatment is effected when infestations are found.
 Staff uses herbicide application technique recommended by FWC Bureau of Invasive Plant personnel.
 Staff has formed a partnership with The Nature Conservancy, Northwest Florida Program, to further invasive species work within the Apalachicola River basin.
 The Invasive Working Group (IWG) is a sub-committee of the Apalachicola Regional Stewardship Alliance.
 IWG coordinates support for local private and public land holders for invasive species control.

 Public Access and Use Much of ANERR's managed lands are accessible only by boat.
 The Lower River Marshes contain no facilities or structure but have historically been easily accessible for fishing and sightseeing via small boat.
-Florida Coastal Office lands have generally and historically not been available for hunting.
+Office of Resilience and Coastal Protection lands have generally and historically not been available for hunting.
 The Lower River Marshes have recently been included in the Apalachicola River Wildlife and Environmental Area for hunting access and regulated as such by the FWC.
 Other activities available include birding, sightseeing and kayaking.
 Staff performs intermittent surveys of the parcel's myriad creeks and lakes to remove trash and ensure no hazards are present.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?